-The Town will develop press releases to provide to local media resources, including newspapers and town newsletters.
+The Town will develop press releases to provide to local media resources, including newspapers and public access TV

-- Area Newspapers: The Town will work with the Town of Rollinsford Newsletter to disseminate accurate and timely information about the Program.
-Other newspaper outlets may include other local publications. - Recordings: The Town Select Board and Committee meetings are not broadcast.
+- Area Newspapers: The Town will work with the local publication the Dooryard Gazette to disseminate accurate and timely information about the Program.
+Other newspaper outlets may include other local publications. - Recordings and Local Public Access Television: The Town Select Board and Committee meetings are broadcast.
 The Town may choose to record presentations about the program and PSAs for upcoming public meetings and community events. - Municipal Staff Interviews: Develop Q&A Scripts and prepare municipal staff or volunteers for interviews.